JonathanZWhite/less-in-practice/README.md

 }
 ```

-If you are going to use mixins liberally, use parametric mixins to generate polyfills.
+If you are going to use mixins liberally, use parametric mixins to generate dynamic styles.
 ```
 .border-radius(@radius) {
   -webkit-border-radius: @radius;